Warmth and competence in human-agent cooperation: Discussion

 \section{Discussion}

-Our experiments demonstrate that artificial agents trained with deep reinforcement learning can cooperate (and compete) with humans in temporally and spatially extended mixed-motive games.
-Agents elicited varying perceptions of warmth and competence when interacting with humans.
-Objective features like game score predict interactants' preferences over different agents.
-However, preference predictions substantially improve by taking into account people's perceptions.
+Our experiments demonstrate that artificial agents trained with deep reinforcement learning can cooperate and compete with humans in temporally and spatially extended mixed-motive games.
+Human interactants perceived varying levels of warmth and competence when interacting with agents.
+Objective features like game score predict humans' preferences over different agents.
+However, preference predictions substantially improve by taking into account people's social perceptions; success in an interaction is driven not just by its objective outcomes, but by its social dimensions, too.
 This holds true whether examining stated or revealed preferences.

 Participants preferred warm agents over cold agents, as hypothesized, but---unexpectedly---our sample favored incompetent agents over competent agents.
-Follow-up research will help explore the mechanisms underlying (and the robustness of) this effect.
+These patterns offer potential support for the primacy of warmth judgments observed in interpersonal perception~\cite{abele2007agency}. {On the other hand, they may also emerge from the particular algorithm and parameter values that we investigated.
+It would be interesting to train agents using a wider range of parameter values, testing the robustness of these patterns.
+Such studies could investigate potential compensation effects between agent warmth and competence (e.g., the tendency to perceive incompetent partners as exceptionally warm;~\cite{yzerbyt2018dimensional}) and build a broader mapping from agent parameters to participants' perceptions and preferences.} Are there agents that balance the influence of warmth and competence evaluations on preferences, or is the relative contribution of perceived warmth robust across settings?

+Another possible explanation stems from the flexible content of ``competence'' judgments in mixed-motive games~\cite{utz2004smart}.
+Did {the tutorial or the study instructions} inadvertently emphasize the competitive elements of Coins{?
+Our study design may have primed} participants to be adversarial, and thus to view selfishness as competence.
+Follow-up research should investigate a more diverse range of incentive structures and tasks to explore the robustness of this pattern~\cite{mckee2022quantifying}.

-These results reinforce the generality of warmth and competence.
-Perceptions of warmth and competence structure impressions of other humans \citep{russell2008s}, as well as impressions of non-human actors including animals \citep{sevillano2016warmth}, corporations \citep{kervyn2012brands}, and robots \citep{reeves2020social, scheunemann2020warmth}.
-In combination with recent studies of human-agent interactions in consumer decision-making contexts \citep{gilad2021effects, khadpe2020conceptual} and the Prisoner's Dilemma \citep{mckee2021human}, our experiments provide further evidence that warmth and competence organize perceptions of artificial intelligence.
+Our results reinforce the generality of warmth and competence.
+Perceptions of warmth and competence structure impressions of other humans~\cite{russell2008s}, as well as impressions of non-human actors including animals~\cite{sevillano2016warmth}, corporations~\cite{kervyn2012brands}, and robots~\cite{reeves2020social,scheunemann2020warmth}.
+In combination with recent studies of human-agent interactions in consumer decision-making contexts~\cite{gilad2021effects,khadpe2020conceptual} and the Prisoner's Dilemma~\cite{mckee2023humans}, our experiments provide further evidence that warmth and competence organize perceptions of artificial intelligence.